 The pamphlet urges, “Now is the time to forestall the next war.
 Now is the time for wise and far-reaching preventive measures.”
 If only this call had been headed!
 While much of the language in the pamphlet is very different from what we would use today, many of the ideas about justice and peace are similar to ones Canadian Quakers still hold (see some modern statements from Canadian Yearly Meeting).

 Halifax Monthly Meeting used the occassion of its 50th anniversary to highlight its role in supporting war resisters and bringing an end to the Vietnam war.
-Read a one page summary (PDF) with a link to 8 minutes of audio from the event, recorded by CBC radio.
+Read a one page summary (PDF).